bright-dev/bright/doc/source/BriPy.rst

     Args:
         * `filename` (str): Path to the data library.
-        * `clear` (bool):   Flag that if set removes the currrent entries from isos2track prior to loading in new values.
+        * `clear` (bool):   Flag that if set removes the currrent entries from track_isos prior to loading in new values.

 .. function:: verbosity([v])